Openhab-Nodes/website/content/en/developer/addons.md

 Your `docker-compose.yml` file is analysed to find out about your addons name and version.

 Publish for the first time
-: If you haven't published anything yet from your addon directory, the tool opens https://www.openhabx.com and in a second step https://hub.docker.com/ for you to authenticate.
+: If you haven't published anything yet from your addon directory, the tool opens https://www.openhabx.com for you to authenticate.
 If there is no addon from another user with the same name, your addon is build and published.

 If there is an older version, that version is archived and replaced with the new version.

-{{< details type="info" >}}
+{{< callout type="info" >}}
 If your Addon is written in a language that is compiled to machine code (Rust, C++, Go), it needs to be cross compiled to Armv7 and Armv8.
 This will require about 1 GB disk space for the compiler toolchains.
 You are expected to build on an x86-64 machine.
-{{< /details >}}
+{{< /callout >}}

 ### Addon Reviews